LDAP library for Java.

 Ldaptive is a simple, extensible Java API for interacting with LDAP servers.
 It was designed to provide easy LDAP integration for application developers.

-version 2.0.0-SNAPSHOT is now available for testing.
+version 2 is now available in maven central.

 - Netty based asynchronous networking